What we know about Wess Roley, the 20-year-old suspect in the Idaho fire shooting | News Channel 3-12

 What we know about Wess Roley, the 20-year-old suspect in the Idaho fire shooting

-Coeur d’Alene, Idaho (CNN) — The suspect who police believe killed two firefighters Sunday after starting a brush fire in Idaho wanted to pursue a career as a firefighter himself, his grandfather told CNN.
+Coeur d’Alene, Idaho (CNN) — The man who police believe killed two Idaho firefighters responding to a brush fire after starting the flames himself had wanted to pursue a career in the fire service, his grandfather told CNN.

-Wess Roley, 20, was identified by a law enforcement official as the suspect in the shooting in Coeur d’Alene, Idaho, which left two firefighters responding to the blaze dead and injured a third.
-Roley was found dead at the scene.
+Wess Roley was identified by a law enforcement official as the suspect in the Sunday shooting in Coeur d’Alene.
+Two firefighters were killed and a third was injured.
+Roley, who was found dead at the scene and appears to have shot himself, set the brush ablaze with a flint fire starter, authorities said.

 “He wanted to be a fireman – he was doing tree work and he wanted to be a fireman in the forest,” Dale Roley said.
 “As far as I know, he was actually pursuing it.”

-Wess Roley owned a shotgun and a long rifle, his grandfather said, but it’s unclear whether the attack – which authorities described as a sniper ambush – was carried out with those firearms.
+Wess Roley owned a shotgun and a long rifle, his grandfather said.
+Investigators are confident a shotgun was used in the Sunday attack but have stopped short of ruling out additional firearms.

 Dale Roley said he typically spoke with his grandson on a weekly basis, but they hadn’t spoken in the last month because Wess Roley had lost his phone.
 He said the suspect had loving family and friends, and he vacationed in Hawaii with his mother last year, according to social media posts.